 Don't know what to do with your old jeans?
 Simply grab a pair of scissors and turn them into shorts.

 Try them on first to make sure you get the right length, and then you can either fold up the edges or leave them loose to fray.

 To give them some extra pizzazz, grab some scrap patterned material and use it to make (or cover) the pockets – like these ones by Delightfully Kristi.

 Use material scraps to make hand warmers

 This is a great option for any unwanted items you have that are made of strong material without much elastic to them (so t-shirts and jumpers won't work for this, but shirts will, as will some skirts and dresses.
 They also make excellent birthday and Christmas presents.

 Cut the material you have into roughly 5" x 5" squares and some extra squares the same size in a simple flannel material to double up and make the packs extra strong.

 Once you've sewn the squares together and filled them with uncooked rice.
 Blast them in the microwave for 30 seconds and you've got a great little hand warmer for those cold mornings.

 You can also create longer packs out of trouser legs that can then be placed along the bottom of your bed to keep your feet warm during the winter months!
 Check out Bee in my Bonnet's full tutorial for details on how to get started.

 There are tonnes of tutorials online so get searching on YouTube and check out Pinterest for some amazing how-to guides and pictures.
-If they’re extra big tops, they can double up as jersey dresses for us girls, which are perfect for days at the beach to just throw over your bikini.
+If they’re extra big tops, they can double up as jersey dresses, for instance.